FilippoMB/FilippoMB/README.md

 - 🧑🏽‍🦱 I'm [Filippo Maria Bianchi](https://sites.google.com/view/filippombianchi/home)
 - 🇮🇹 I'm Italian, but I live in Norway 🇳🇴
-- 🎓 I'm an associate professor at UiT the Arctic University of Norway
+- 👨‍🏫 I'm a professor at UiT the Arctic University of Norway
 - 🔬 I do research in ML for time series and graphs
 - 🌍 I also work on remote sensing applications
-- 🔓 I mostly work with Python, and I try to open-source all my work
+- 🔓 I mostly work with Python, and I like to open-source all my work

+For more information about our latest work, check the [Northernmost Graph Machine Learning Group](https://ngmlgroup.github.io/) page!

 ---